ExodusMovement/coinmarketcapcom-data/README.md

 Get data that is used to draw currency graphs.
 Returned keys are arrays cotaining arrays with X, Y values for graphing.

+**Note:** This is not an official coinmarketcap API and could change.

 - `options` (Object) Optional.
   - `currencyName` (String) The full name, e.g Ethereum
   - `startTs` (Number) A millisecond timestamp for when grpah data should start